andyprowl/ape/Infrastructure/Documentation/docs/Backlog.md

  - Figure out a good way of reducing duplication in effect shaders
  - Support wireframe rendering
  - Implement techniques to compose effects into chains, possibly reusing a pool of FBOs
- - Complete implementation of shadow mapping
-  - Implement point light shadows
-  - Fix warning about texture base level and binding using NSight diagnostic tool (the standalone application, not the VS plugin)
  - callers of glViewport should do so through the Window object
  - Implement normal visualization through geometry shaders
  - (Re-)implement glowing based on view position and normal